nigma/django-request-id/README.rst

 Documentation
 -------------

-The full documentation is at http://django-request-id.rtfd.org (TODO).
+The full documentation is at http://django-request-id.rtfd.org.

 There's also an instant demo example that can be run from the cloned repository::